Soup for cats: 3 tasty and nutritious recipes

 Get the best advice, tips and top tech for your beloved Pets

-Kathryn is a freelance writer who has spent the past three years dividing her writing time between her two great loves - pets and health and wellness.
-When she’s not busy crafting the perfect sentence for her features, buying guides and news pieces, she can be found hanging out with a very mischievous Cocker Spaniel and a super sassy cat, drinking copious amounts of Jasmine tea and reading all the books.
+When she’s not busy crafting the perfect sentence for her features, buying guides and news pieces, she can be found hanging out with her family (which includes one super sassy cat and a kitten), drinking copious amounts of Jasmine tea and reading all the books.